-Generally accepted ways of determining the value of small businesses and professional practices.
+Business valuation approaches are the generally accepted ways of determining the value of businesses and professional practices.

 What It Means

-There are three broad approaches used for small business valuation.
-Each approach serves as a foundation for a group of methods used to determine the business value.
+There are three broad approaches used for business valuation.
+Moreover, each approach serves as a foundation for a group of methods used to determine the business value.

 - Income approach